 I have come across the word "prana."
-What is the relation between atma and prana?
+What is the relation between Atman and prana?

 "Prana" means "life," and is the vital energy, life-breath and life-force.
-One of the bodies in which the atma is encased is the pranamaya kosha, the pranic body.
+One of the bodies in which the Atman is encased is the pranamaya kosha, the pranic body.
 It consists of vital forces and the subtle energy system that is the power behind the physical nervous system.
-It is a covering of the atma, not the atma, which is independent of the bodies (koshas).
+It is a covering of the Atman, not the Atman itself.